 IDEA #5.)
 Can't come up with a really

-of your wedding day is certain to capture her imagination and keep her mesmerized.
-You can bet she'll spend hours reliving
+wedding day is certain to capture her imagination and keep her mesmerized.
+You can bet she'll spend hours reliving it

-it over and over again in the fantasy world of "Barbie".
-This is one gift that is sure to be both cherished
+over and over again in the fantasy world of Barbie.
+This is one gift that is sure to be both cherished and well used.

-need to arrange the details, such as flowers and pew or end of row / aisle decorations yourself.
+arrange the details, such as flowers and pew or end of row / aisle decorations yourself.
 Ask to be sure!
+Inquire

-Inquire up front about any restrictions on (for church use) photography and music, as well as what the fees are for cleaning
+up front about any restrictions on (for church use) photography and music, as well as what the fees are for cleaning up and

-up and parking attendants.
+parking attendants.
 Ask if you can have your own Officiant or must you use their Officiant?
-I personally
+I personally do not

 THE PHOTOGRAPHER'S REQUIREMENTS